 Awards other than incentive options may be granted under the Amended 2021 Plan to officers, directors, employees, consultants and advisers who render services to us and our subsidiaries.
 Incentive options may be granted under the Amended 2021 Plan to employees (including officers and directors who are employees) of us or one of our subsidiaries.
-As of the Record Date, 5 non-employee directors, 5 executive officers and 10 non-officer employees were eligible to participate in the Amended 2021 Plan, if selected by the Compensation Committee for participation.
+As of the Record Date, 5 non-employee directors, 5 executive officers and 22 non-officer employees were eligible to participate in the Amended 2021 Plan, if selected by the Compensation Committee for participation.

 Shares Issuable Under the Amended 2021 Plan.
-The maximum number of shares of common stock which may be issued in respect of awards granted under the plan, subject to adjustment upon changes in capitalization as described below, is 3,100,000 shares of common stock, plus an additional number of shares of common stock that were available for awards under the Company's Amended and Restated 2015 Stock Incentive Plan and Amended and Restated 2006 Stock Incentive Plan (the "Prior Plans") at the time of the 2021 Plan first became effective.
-For purposes of this limitation, the shares of common stock underlying any awards, or awards under the Prior Plans, as applicable, which are forfeited, cancelled, reacquired by the Company or otherwise terminated (other than (i) shares of common stock tendered as payment for a stock option exercise; (ii) shares of common stock withheld to cover taxes; (iii) shares of common stock added back that have been repurchased by the Company using stock option proceeds; and (iv) stock-settled awards where only the actual shares delivered count against the plan) shall be added back to the shares of common stock with respect to which awards may be granted under the Amended 2021 Plan.
+The maximum number of shares of common stock which may be issued in respect of awards granted under the plan, subject to adjustment upon changes in capitalization as described below, is 2,200,000 shares of common stock (which will be increased to 9,200,000 shares of common stock if our stockholders approve this proposal), plus an additional number of shares of common stock that were available for awards under the Company's Amended and Restated 2015 Stock Incentive Plan and Amended and Restated 2006 Stock Incentive Plan (the "Prior Plans") at the time of the 2021 Plan first became effective.
+For purposes of this limitation, the shares of common stock underlying any awards, or awards under the Prior Plans, as applicable, which are forfeited, cancelled, reacquired by the Company or otherwise terminated (other than (i) shares of common stock tendered as payment for a stock option exercise; (ii) shares of common stock withheld to cover taxes; (iii) shares of common stock with respect to which awards may be granted under the Amended 2021 Plan.
+Shares delivered count against the plan) shall be added back to the shares of common stock with respect to which awards may be granted under the Amended 2021 Plan.
 Shares of common stock issued under the Amended 2021 Plan may be authorized but unissued shares or shares reacquired by the Company.
-As of the Record Date, the closing stock price of a share of common stock as reported on Nasdaq was \$1.48.
+As of the Record Date, the closing stock price of a share of common stock as reported on Nasdaq was \$3.06.